JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

     The `(:function, "library")` pair, return type, and input types must be literal constants (i.e., they can't be variables, but see [Non-constant Function Specifications](@ref) below).

-    The remaining parameters are evaulated at compile time.
+    The remaining parameters are evaluated at compile time, when the containing method is defined.

 !!! note
     See below for how to [map C types to Julia types](@ref mapping-c-types-to-julia).